ExpressLRS/Docs/docs/quick-start/transmitters/betafpv900.md

         4. Set the [firmware options](../firmware-options.md) for your device.
             - Regulatory Domain (Mandatory.
 Choose the domain appropriate for the location or country you're flying).
             - Binding Phrase (Optional, but Highly Recommended.
-Take note of this phrase as this should be the same on your other devices or they will not bind or sync).
+Note this phrase as it should be the same on your other devices, or they will not bind or sync).
             - Local WiFi Network Credentials (Optional.
 Will be used the next time the device goes into WiFi mode).
         5. Click the ++"Build"++ button.